Top

 Georgetown County’s casual charm and Southern hospitality earned it the nickname Hammock Coast.
 Adventure and relaxation blend together in perfect harmony, like the flowing and ebbing of waves on the county’s famed beaches.
 With six communities – southern Garden City, Murrells Inlet, Litchfield, Pawleys Island, Georgetown and Andrews – comprising the pristine coastal area between Myrtle Beach and Charleston, visitors can experience South Carolina’s Hammock Coast like never before.

-For more information about the inaugural Hooked on Habitat Inshore Slam Fishing Tournament, click here.
+For more information about the Hooked on Habitat Inshore Slam Fishing Tournament, click here.

 Subscribe to our monthly newsletter and never miss what's happening on South Carolina's Hammock Coast!